 - You’ll be wearing this jacket with a hip belt or harness

-Patagonia is a phenomenal company that makes long-lasting outdoor clothes.
-Whether you choose the iconic, tried and true Nano Puff or the innovative Nano Air, it’s almost certain that the jacket will be a lifelong staple in your closet.
+Patagonia is a well-trusted company known for its long-lasting outdoor clothes.
+Whether you choose the iconic, tried and true Nano Puff or the innovative Nano-Air, it’s almost certain that the jacket will be a lifelong staple in your closet.